JoeCat1207/unity-wrapper/README.md

 # Spectacular AI Unity integration example

+This is a modified version of Spectacular AI's Unity Integration example that includes:
+    -TSDF & Voxelizaion 3D mesh generation in the MappingVISU example scene -SteamVR runtime integration

+This is a side-project in anticipation for Project Kairos, a passthrough based AR headset.

 Spectacular AI SDK fuses data from cameras and IMU sensors (accelerometer and gyroscope) and outputs an accurate 6-degree-of-freedom pose of a device.
 The SDK also includes a Mapping API that can be used to access the full SLAM map for both real-time and offline 3D reconstruction use cases.

 This repository contains example Unity integration for the Spectacular AI DepthAI C++ Plugin, enabling real-time tracking and reconstruction with OAK-D devices straight in Unity.